 A RECENT EXAMPLE OF THE TRIAD THIRD PARTY MERCENARY CULTURE

-The Triads engage unemployed displaced youth in much the same way the wife of murdered businessman Leong Kian Sheong is alleged to have used the 3 Tamil assassins to carry out his brutal murder and that of his mistress, Vivien Wong.
+The Triads engage these unemployed displaced youth in much the same way the wife of murdered businessman Leong Kian Sheong is alleged to have used 3 Tamil assassins to carry out the brutal murders of Kian Sheong and his mistress, Vivien Wong.

-Wong’s throat was cut from ear to ear in the process.
-A ceremonial and symbolic act the hallmark of the Triads.
-The prevalence of Triad activities wherever the Chinese communities exist is common as it is pervasive, widespread and sinister.
-No one likes the existence or the history and cultural origins of the Triads mentioned along racial lines, especially where the offences committed in the murder of Leong Kian Sheong involved members of two non Malay ethnic groups in Malaysia, viz the Chinese and the Tamils.
+Wong’s and Leong’s throats were cut from ear to ear.
+A ceremonial and symbolic act the hallmark of Triads.
+The prevalence of Triad activities wherever Chinese communities exist is common as it is pervasive, widespread and sinister.
+The Chinese in Malaysia and Singapore do not like the existence or the history and cultural origins of the Triads mentioned along racial lines.
+It is an embarrassment and a convenience rolled into one for the Chinese especially where offences like those of the murder of Leong Kian Sheong involved members of two non Malay ethnic groups in Malaysia, viz the Chinese and the Tamils.

 WHO AND WHAT IS THE AH LONG?